ipfabric/docs/docs/System_Administration/Command_Line_Interface/index.md

+---
+description: The command-line interface is a secondary service interface in IP Fabric VM which serves troubleshooting and testing purposes.
+---

 # Overview

 The command-line interface is a secondary service interface in IP Fabric VM which serves troubleshooting and testing purposes.
 For example, for testing authentication credentials from the specific IP address of IP